nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 4.6 Notes
 #### 4.6.1 Adding notes
-Tags a note to a particular existing location of your choice.<br>
+Tags a note to a particular existing location of your choice.<br/>
 Format : `add note  → LOCATION -> NOTE`
 - When the 'add note' command is given, NUSMaze will prompt you for a `LOCATION`.
 - The `LOCATION` must be one of the Engineering or Computing buildings.